The Green Man (film): Plot

 Meanwhile a new group of figures assemble at The Green Man: Upshott arrives with his shy young secretary Joan, but wants a drink before he registers.
 The waiter tells them they must order food before 10pm because of the Catering Act.
 Hawkins arrives and sits in the lounge pretending to enjoy a violin concerto played by three mature ladies.
 The bomb is in a radio in his suitcase.
 Hawkins takes the three ladies for a drink in the bar just as Upshott and his secretary rise to take their meal.

-Not knowing what Upshott looks like or what name he will register under, Ann and William rush there and decide he will be alone and under a false name.
+Not knowing what name Upshott will register under, Ann and William rush there and decide he will be alone and under a false name.
 They wrongly assume that the name "Boughtflower" is false and track him down.
 But the time reaches 22:28 and they dive for cover.
 The trio starts playing in the lounge again.
 Hawkins encourages them to play faster and join him again in the bar.

 Meanwhile Ann and William cannot get the landlord to believe their story, try to evacuate the place and locate the bomb.
 Hawkins has put the radio on in the lounge.
 It announces the time as 22:24.
 William realises the time on the hall clock was wrong.
 He starts to evacuate the hotel.
 Meanwhile Upshott sits closer to the radio to hear an article about himself.
 William has the brainwave that it will be on a timer in the radio, which he therefore throws towards the sea seconds before it explodes.
-Hawkins is stopped by the police as he tries to drive off.
+Hawkins crashes into his assistant's car, and both are stopped by the police as they try to drive off.

 Driving back to London, Ann and William hear her fiancé Reginald speaking on the radio: he is reading a poem, but breaks off in the middle to deliver into the microphone a vicious and impassioned diatribe about Ann.
-They stop driving and share their first kiss.
+As Reginald is ushered away from the microphone, they stop driving and share their first kiss.